Remod-org/RealPortals/README.md

 ## The way of the gun

- 1. If a player has a toolgun and the realportals.gun permission.
-They can manage portals.
+ 1. If a player has a toolgun and the realportals.gun permission, they can manage portals.
  2. If a player does not have a toolgun, but they do have the permission, they can deploy one using 'portal tool'.
- 3. To create a portal, first go to the location of the portal entrance, or first location.
+ 3. To create a portal
+    - First, go to the location of the portal entrance, or first location.
+    - Equip the tool gun.
+    - Hold down your use key and press the primary fire button on your mouse.
+    - Next, move to the location of the portal exit, or second location.
+    - Equip the tool gun (again).
+    - Hold down your use key and press the primary fire button on your mouse.
+ 4. To destroy a portal you own (unless you are an admin in which case you can destroy any portal)
+    - First, go to the location of the portal entrance OR exit.
+    - Be sure not to get too close or you will be teleported.
+    - Look at the portal door.
+    - Hold down your use key and press the secondary fire button on your mouse.
+ 5. Your toolgun will be removed on connect or disconnect.
+Simply request a new one when you reconnect using 'portal tool'.
+This is done to prevent abusing the privilege and harvesting all the tools a player might create to harvest resources...

 ## Configuration
 ```json